collective/volto-hydra/README.md

 Now an editor can :-
 - click into the text on the frontend and type, adding, removing and cut and pasting
 - type a "/" shortcut to change an empty text block ([TODO](https://github.com/collective/volto-hydra/issues/34))
-- type "enter" at the end of a text block to create a new block ([TODO](https://github.com/collective/volto-hydra/issues/33))
+    - Using the enter key to split the block into two text blocks and backspace to join them ([TODO](https://github.com/collective/volto-hydra/issues/33))

 #### Visual Rich Text editing